edaniels/FancyMerge/README.md

 # FancyMerge

+## Motivation
 FancyMerge extends the GitHub pull request page to support a "fancy merge".
+A fancy merge is the equivalent of `git merge --squash` but it also updates the source branch.
+The benefits of this method are that feature branches are merged into master as a single commit at the tip, giving a linear commit history while still keeping GitHub informed on the state of the branch.
+This means you can retain a linear commit history without having to manually close or update your pull requests.

 This type of merge comes from the following example:

 1. Create new branch, feature_octopus, off of master
 2. Do work and commit